osrf/ros2multirobotbook/src/simulation.md

 # Simulation

-This chapter will describe how to generate building models from the `traffic-editor` files and simulate fleets of robots in them.
+This chapter describes how to generate building models from `traffic-editor` files, and then simulate fleets of robots in those models.

 ## Motivation

 Simulation environments for testing robotic solutions offer immense value across various stages of R&D and deployment.
-More notably, simulations provide the following benefits.
+More notably, simulations provide the following benefits:

-- **Time and resource saving:** While testing with hardware is indispensible, the process can slow the pace of development with additional setup time, robot downtime and reset periods between trials.
+- **Time and resource saving:** While testing with hardware is indispensable, the process can slow development with additional setup time, robot downtime and reset periods between trials.
 As the number of participants scale, so do costs associated with purchasing hardware and consumables for testing.
-This is especially true with solutions such as RMF which aim to integrate several mobile/stationary robots together with building systems such as doors and lifts.
+This is especially true when utilizing a solution such as RMF, which aims to integrate several mobile/stationary robots together with building systems such as doors and lifts.
 Simulations provide a potentially cost-effective and time-saving alternative for evaluating the behavior of robot systems at scale.
 More importantly,